jason-h-hu/dataScienceFinalProject/html/README.md

 	- `views`: folder with templates inside, each in own folder - each has a scss file dictating style for this view, a template (HTML) in a .tpl.html file, and the Angular JS that runs it in the .js file.
 A view needs at minimum just an html template

 # Notes and Tips
+- Make sure to start up both servers!
+The Python server needs to be running to serve API requests, whereas the gulp server needs to be running to actually serve the website
 - To include other SASS files, those files must be prefixed with an underscore, and can be imported with `@import folder/file` (no underscore)
 - Gulp will quit itself if you modify the gulpfile while running, so you know to start it again
 - To add new modules, views, or sass files, make sure to import them in the appropriate files